SanadAlwerfali/API-Documentation/README.md

 ## MUNster Notifications Minimum Viable Product

 In this iteration, we have developed a RESTFUL API that other microservices can utilize to handle notifications across the application.
 Each API handles a different type of request, including sending notifications, viewing notifications, and checking if a user has un-checked messages or notifications.
+Next iterations after the MVP will include showing the notifications in real-time.

+In this iteration, Sanad has worked in the Notifications microservice with Yousef Ali.

+Sanad was responsible for setting up the environment (Nest.js, Firebase, and Jenkins.)
+I also created RESTFUL APIs to manage users’ notifications.

+Yousef also wrote RESTFUL APIs as well as unit tests for all the functionalities. \

+The code, unit tests, and jenkins files are available on Github.

 ## MUNster Notifications REST API - Getting Started